 Nurses are the most exposed to occupational violence

-The occupational safety and health administration (OSHA) states that there are 25,000 workplace assaults reported annually, 75% occur in healthcare and social service settings.
-From 2006 to 2015 there were 186 workplace homicides in the health care and social assistance industry within the private sector.
+The occupational safety and health administration (OSHA) states that there are 25,000 workplace assaults reported annually, and 75% occur in healthcare and social service settings.
+From 2006 to 2015 there were 186 workplace homicides in the healthcare and social assistance industry within the private sector.
 Workers in healthcare settings are four times more likely to be victimized than are workers in the private industry.